SalomePlatform/smesh/doc/salome/gui/SMESH/input/creating_groups.rst

 "Group on Geometry"
 ###################

+.. |sel| image:: ../images/image120.png

 To create a group on geometry check **Group on geometry** in the **Group** **type** field.
 The group on geometry contains the elements of a certain type generated on the selected geometrical object.
 Group contents are dynamically updated if the mesh is modified.
 The group on geometry can be created only if the mesh is based on geometry.

-To define a group, click the *Selection* button and choose
+To define a group, click the *Selection* button |sel| and choose

-* **Direct geometry selection** to select a shape in the Object Browser or in the Viewer;
+* *Direct geometry selection* to select a shape in the Object Browser or in the Viewer;
-* **Find geometry by mesh element selection** to activate a dialog which retrieves a shape by the selected element generated on this shape.
+* *Find geometry by mesh element selection* to activate a dialog which retrieves a shape by the selected element generated on this shape.

 .. note::
-	that this choice is available only if the mesh elements are already generated.
+	This choice is available only if the mesh elements are already generated.

 .. image:: ../images/a-creategroup.png
 	:align: center